SEB-9-BH/card-game-starter-lesson/functionality/README.md

 init()
 ```

-> 🧠 Note that the strings we're using to represent each card in the deck match one to one with the selector names in `cardStarter.css`.
+> 🧠 Note that the strings we're using to represent each card in the deck match one-to-one with the selector names in `cardStarter.css`.
 This is how we'll be able to dynamically style the card, based on whichever random element is picked from our deck.

 Next, let's write a function to handle a button click.
 Add the pseudocode from our list into the function so we have easy access to our list of things to do: